 When applying for freelance art jobs, 99% of what you’ll be judged on is your portfolio.

 What a specific job will want in a portfolio really depends on the job - some will require an artist who paints grim and moody landscapes, and some will want an artist who draws cute and bright characters.
-Some will be after photo-realism, and others will need a graphic, comic-book look.
+Some will be after photo-realism, and others will need a stylised, comic-book look.

 A few jobs will need a flexible artist who is able to move between lots of different styles and subject matters, but most jobs will want the best artist they can afford, who is absolutely killer at a specific type of art.